Section 4141.281 | Appeal to director.

 (4) EVENING HEARINGS

-Where a party requests that a hearing at either the hearing officer or review level be scheduled in the evening because the party is employed during the day, the commission shall schedule the hearing during hours that the party is not employed.
+Unless the commission grants a request for an evening telephone hearing, hearing officers shall conduct hearings at the hearing officer and review level during normal business hours.
+An interested party who is regularly employed throughout those hours may request to have a hearing by telephone during the evening.
+The commission shall grant or deny a request for an evening telephone hearing.
 If a conflict concerning a request for an evening hearing and an in-person hearing arises, the commission shall schedule the hearing by telephone during evening hours.

 (5) NO APPEARANCE -- APPELLANT